 Hobby drones, such as this one by DJI, have grown in popularity over the last five years for photography and racing.

-As of 2018, companies around the world, from the U.S., to China, to Israel, have invested funds to research drone use for things like taxi services, photography, and indoor applications.
+In 2018, companies around the world, from the U.S., to China, to Israel, began investing funds to research drone use for things like taxi services, photography, and indoor applications.

 Even as the consumer drone market exploded and reduced the cost of drone technology, enterprises were reluctant to scale their drone programs.
 The FAA’s long term rules for commercial use and their implications remained uncertain, and the risk of investing was perceived as too high.

 By the time of the first US congressional hearing on the issue in 2015, only 13 permits had been approved in nearly 10 years.

 That all changed in the fall of 2016, when the landmark Part 107 rule clearly defined requirements for commercial operations in the US, effectively making skies open for business.
 Soon after, the FAA began issuing thousands of drone permits per year.

 Not all operations are covered by Part 107.
 Instead, they require a waiver which people/businesses can apply for.
 It can take months until the waiver process is complete and waivers and not always approved.
 Thus, regulation is still a roadblock for advanced commercial operations.
 Note, there are similar regulations around the world including the UK, EU and Australia.

 Agricultural and industrial sites were the first two main markets for commercial drone use.
 Drones were used to manage crops and carry out inspections.
 Due to tight margins in the agricultural market, other industries such as utilities, renewable energy, mining, drone deliveries and port and sea terminals have since outpaced it in terms of adoption.